tilt-dev/tilt.build/blog/_posts/2021-12-03-k8s-custom-deploy.md

 Clearing temporary build folder: ./build/go-fn/
 Preparing: ./go-fn/ build/go-fn/function
 ```
-In this case, our `apply_cmd` wrote back invalid YAML to `stdout` because we forgot to redirect the diagnostic logs to `stderr` - oops!

-Or, we can see what objects were deployed:
+Or, we can see which objects were deployed:
 ```bash
 $ tilt get -ojsonpath='{.status.resultYAML}' kubernetesapply go-fn | yq '.kind + "/" + .metadata.name'
 "Pod/go-fn-fd78fc4d8-d558b"
 "Deployment/go-fn"
 "ReplicaSet/go-fn-fd78fc4d8"
 ```

+> 💡 Use `tilt describe kapp` to get a human readable version!

 Important information will always be shown in the Tilt web UI, but the API lets you see the exact same data that Tilt is using internally.
 We've begun to rely on it ourselves for debugging heavily and hope you find it as useful as we do!